f3-factory/F3com-data/routing-engine/main.md

 ```

 F3 triggers an `HTTP 404 Not Found` error at runtime if it cannot transfer control to the class
-or method associated with the current route, i.e. an undefined class or method.
+or method associated with the current route, i.e. there is no defined class and/or method to match the requested route.

 ## AJAX and Synchronous Requests

-Routing patterns may contain modifiers that direct the framework to base its routing decision on
+Routing patterns may contain _modifiers_ that instruct the framework to base its routing decision on
-the type of HTTP request:
+the type of the HTTP request:

 ```php
 $f3->route('GET /example [ajax]','Page->getFragment');